rstrotmann/td/docs/use.md

 In addition to condensed output, daily recurring procedure symbols that visually clutter the output can be reduced using the _--ellipsis_ or _-e_ option.
 This is only done for days that have no daylabel.

-The below version was rendered using `python td.py -ce test.json` for a combination of condensed and ellipsis output:
+The below version was rendered using `td -ce test.json` for a combination of condensed and ellipsis output:

 ![](ellipsis.svg)